NucleusPowered/site-v2/docs/howto/migrate.md

 changes that you may wish to keep.

 [Learn more about command management using the tutorial here](../tutorial/commandconfig).

+## The `/tp` alias now defaults to Minecraft's command, not Nucleus'

+This is to aid in mod compatibility. `/teleport` is still taken by Nucleus by default.
+If you wish `/tp` to be handled by Nucleus, set the alias to true in
+`commands.conf`, as suggested in the above note.

 ## The `warps.separate-permissions` config option no longer exists